simonmichael/hledger/hledger/doc/commands.m4.md

 for controlling [output destination](#output-destination).

 ## tags
-List all the tag names in use.
+List all the tag names used in the journal.
+With a TAGREGEX argument, only tag names matching the regular expression (case insensitive) are shown.
+With additional QUERY arguments, only transactions matching the query are considered.

 ## test
 Run built-in unit tests.